bolanderc/Bolander-Linear-Algebra-Library/Software_Manual/forwardsub.md

-# Math 5610 Computational Linear Algebra and Solution of Systems of Equations Software Manual
+# Solve a Square Linear (Lower-Triangular) System Using Forward Substitution

 This is a part of the student software manual project for Math 5610: Computational Linear Algebra and Solution of Systems of Equations.